gerauf/london-react-crash-course/exercises/13-refs/readme.md

 };
 ```

 `changeName` and `changeBrings` have the exact same implementation.
 A way to solve this is by keeping track of both inputs and when a change occurs, get the value of both.
-With references we can get our components implementation.
+With references we can get our components instance.

 ```js
 class Checkboxes extends React.Component {